Azulaloi/obsidian-skribi/README.md

 # Skribi

-This plugin implements [Eta](https://eta.js.org/) templating in [Obsidian](https://obsidian.md/) in a manner akin to [Scribunto](https://www.mediawiki.org/wiki/Extension:Scribunto), the scripted template framework used by MediaWiki.
+Skribi implements [Eta](https://eta.js.org/) templating in [Obsidian](https://obsidian.md/) in a manner akin to [Scribunto](https://www.mediawiki.org/wiki/Extension:Scribunto), the scripted template framework used by MediaWiki.
+Create a template, pass variables to it, and render the output in your notes.

-Skribi is designed to enable non-destructive templating: seamlessly integrate complex HTML into your notes, instanced from a single source, without clutter or having to repeat yourself.
+Skribi enables **non-destructive** templating: seamlessly integrate complex HTML into your notes, instanced from a single source, without HTML clutter or having to repeat yourself.
 You can even construct normally impossible element structures, such as rendering markdown inside of block elements - including Obsidian syntax media embedding.
 Inside a skribi, you have access to Eta's powerful templating tools and javascript, letting you imbue your template objects with dynamic behaviours.

 <img style="width: 60%;" src="https://i.imgur.com/t3i7WZg.png" />